• Skip to primary navigation

 Ingredients on a counter top.

-Apricot nectar may be the toughest ingredient to find on this list.
-I found apricot nectar at my local grocer in the juice aisle, and it may be in cans or bottles.
+• Apricot nectar - This may be the toughest ingredient to find on the list.
+I found apricot nectar and apricot juice (either will work) at my local grocer in the juice aisle.
+It may be sold in cans or bottles.
 If you can't find apricot nectar, peach or pear nectar will also work in a pinch.
-It may also be labeled as apricot juice.

 Whisking a pot of pumpkin juice.

-To serve cold, allow it to come to room temperature after cooking, then serve over ice.
-Keep any leftovers in a pitcher in the refrigerator.
+• To serve cold - Allow your pumpkin juice to come to room temperature after cooking, then serve over ice.
+Keep leftovers in a pitcher in the refrigerator.
 This is my preferred method, - the pumpkin flavor really shines when served cold!

-To serve hot, serve immediately after cooking.
-After storing leftovers in the refrigerator, reheat on the stove top over medium heat until hot, then serve.
+• To serve hot - Serve immediately after cooking.
+After storing leftovers in the refrigerator, reheat on the stove top over medium heat until warm, then serve.

 Two glasses of pumpkin juice on a wooden cutting board with orange striped straws.